 This is the question every fan wants to be answered.
 Unfortunately, you certainly won’t be able to play it any time soon, which is unfortunate given it’s been nine years since the release of The Elder Scrolls V: Skyrim.
 While no one at Bethesda has given a release window, we know that The Elder Scrolls VI isn’t too far along in development.
 At E3 2018, Bethesda Game Studios executive producer Todd Howard said that the game is currently in pre-production.
 That means it’s not playable yet.

-A recent tweet from Bethesda’s senior vice president, Pete Hines, reiterated that we won’t be seeing The Elder Scrolls VI until after Starfield, which we already knew.
-Even two years after its announcement, it seems the company’s plan is the same.
+Bethesda’s senior vice president, Pete Hines, reiterated that we won’t be seeing The Elder Scrolls VI until after Starfield, which we already knew.
+Even over two years after its announcement, it seems the company’s plan is the same.
 In response to a fan on Twitter, Hines explained “[The Elder Scrolls VI will launch] after Starfield, which you pretty much know nothing about.
 So if you’re coming at me for details now and not years from now, I’m failing to properly manage your expectations.”

 The Elder Scrolls VI also has to wait its turn.
 “Starfield is a game we’ve spent years thinking about and working on, something we feel uniquely positioned to pull off, and we’re incredibly excited about,” Howard said on stage at E3 before showing the teaser for The Elder Scrolls VI.

 Starfield is currently commanding the brunt of Bethesda’s development attention, and it doesn’t sound as if The Elder Scrolls VI will even enter production until Starfield launches.
 So, then, the question is: When does Starfield launch?
 It appears years away as well.